djangify/our-spot/README.md

 ![dashboard](readme/images/rm-dashboard.png)

 A page dedicated to creating new uploads with a simple interface.
+Users can add their description and photo as well as selecting the region of their location.
+When using the search function users are then able to search by country.

 <img src="readme/images/rm-addspot.png" width="70%"><br><br>